Skip to content

 API Keys

 API keys authenticate requests to the web trigger endpoint.
-Manage keys from Admin > API Keys in the sidebar.
+Manage keys from Admin > API Keys in the sidebar, under the Assistant Keys tab.

 • Keys are 64-character hex tokens generated by TeamWeb AI